Developing ‘scientists of the future’ is launched

 “Science teaching at primary school needs to be exciting and interactive.
 That can only happen if teachers feel confident in the science role and Empiribox makes learning fun and relevant for pupils – that’s probably its greatest benefit.”

-Sullivan says the best science teaching and learning support currently available to primary schools is that provided through the STEM centers.
+The best science teaching and learning support currently available to primary schools is that provided through the STEM centres.

 However, he feels there are a number of limitations to this provision, including awareness, cost, time and training.